acquia/logstream/README.md

 Logstream is an Acquia service for streaming logs from Acquia Cloud.

 It is currently in internal-only alpha release.
-There has a rough CLI and no web UI.
+There is a rough CLI and no web UI.

 ## Quick start